-- Turn off Show badges on taskbar buttons.
-Do note that this will disable notifications for all applications, not just Discord.
+- Turn off Show badges on the taskbar buttons.
+Note that this will disable notifications for all applications, not just Discord.

 Getting Some Peace of Mind

-Popups can be useful if you really want to get alerts for your messages.
-But when you’re constantly overwhelmed by notifications, it can get really annoying.
-Turning off these popups gets rid of these annoyances and also gives you peace of mind.
+Popups can be useful if you want to get alerts for your messages.
+But when you’re constantly overwhelmed by notifications, it can get annoying.
+Turning off these popups removes these annoyances and gives you peace of mind.

 Do you know of other ways to disable Discord popups?
 Share your thoughts in the comments section below.